-The Military and Veteran Psychology Area of Emphasis (MVP®) is a coordinated array of efforts to train culturally competent mental health professionals to provide services to military service members, veterans, and their families.
-MVP® requires students to complete focused academic coursework (Meeting the Needs of Returning Veterans and Systems; Military Families and the Cycle of Deployment; Trauma and the Military; Substance Abuse and Addiction in the Military), to participate in 2 years of non-academic personal development activities with other students, to provide relevant direct services through field training, and to conduct research in the areas of military and/or veteran matters.
+The Military and Veteran Psychology Area of Emphasis (MVP) is a coordinated array of efforts to train culturally competent mental health professionals to provide services to military service members, veterans, and their families.
+The program also aims to provide a supportive community for student veterans, family and friends of military personnel, and for those interested in working with veterans and military families.
+MVP requires students to complete focused academic coursework (Military Psychology and Culture; Military Families and the Cycle of Deployment; Trauma and the Military; Psychoactive Substance Abuse in Military and Veteran Communities), to participate in 2 years of non-academic personal development activities with other students, to provide relevant direct services through field training, and to conduct research in the areas of military and/or veteran matters.

-The MVP® area of emphasis at William James College is open in its entirety to clinical and counseling psychology students, whether they are veterans or civilians.
-The coursework associated with this emphasis is also available to organizational and school psychology students who have completed the necessary prerequisites.
+The MVP Area of Emphasis at William James College is open in its entirety to students enrolled in a PsyD in clinical psychology or a MA in Clinical Mental Health Counseling, whether they are veterans or civilians.
+The coursework associated with this emphasis is also available to all graduate students who have completed the necessary prerequisites.

 The Military & Veterans Psychology (MVP®) Program is offered as a concentration in the following academic programs: